Truro's Wayfinding Scheme was launched in summer 2017 and was planned and delivered by Truro BID.

-The contemporary design focuses on the visitor experience, revealing its rich heritage with historical images and stories complemented by flashes of copper to echo Truro’s historical past as a Stannary town for trade in tin and copper.
+The contemporary design focuses on the visitor experience.
+It reveals Truro's rich heritage with historical images and stories complemented by flashes of copper to echo the city's historical past as a Stannary town for trade in tin and copper.

 The ‘Connected Truro’ project has been funded via sector 106 monies from the Waitrose development.
 It involved working with a partnership of business and council representatives to deliver, as well partnership working with the Truro Lions Club and Newham BID to create the Lemon Quay Plinth.